minimal1st/arcade_game_clone/README.md

 ## The Enemy class found in app.js

-More specifically, in the **Enemy** class, I needed to implement the following functions:
+In the **Enemy** class, I needed to implement the following functions:

 - The Enemy function, which initiates the Enemy by:
 	- Loading the image by setting this.sprite to the appropriate image in the image folder